 The American tradition of the mounted warrior is a proud one.
 But in the first days of our revolution, it looked as if George Washington was prepared to dispense with the use of mounted troops altogether.
-Eventually he saw their value, and over the next hundred years the US Cavalry adapted itself to the needs and imperatives of the growing nation, often achieving glory and only occasionally miring itself in shame.
-This is the story of the United States Cavalry.
+Eventually he saw their value, and over the next hundred years the cavalry adapted itself to the needs and imperatives of the growing nation.
+This is the story of the US Cavalry.

 In Bugles, Boots, and Saddles you’ll be able to ride along with heroes from years past, including: